chisimba/modules/wall/readme.txt

 - It is not yet tested very much in context (though it seems to work).
 You can use it as a wide context block (with 'Turn editing on').
-- It shows only 10 posts, and there is as yet no means to get the next 10.
-- There are no replies yet.
-- You cannot edit or delete posts.
-You will never be able to edit, only delete.
 - There is no security, I want to add something to prevent spam.
 Should your wall only be visible to buddies / classmates?
 If so, is anyone working on making buddies a proper social module?